jonatas/fast/README.md

     :d)
 ```

-You can search using sub-arrays in the same way:
+You can search using sub-arrays with pure values or shortcuts:

 ```ruby
 Fast.match?(ast, [:send, [:send, '...'], :d]) # => true